 Transportation services may not be substituted for the transportation services that a state is obligated to furnish under the requirements of 42 CFR § 431.53 regarding transportation to and from providers of Medical Assistance services.

-livered in Pennsylvania and in states contiguous to a any) limits on the amount, frequency, or duration • ^
+This service can be delivered in Pennsylvania and in states contiguous to Pennsylvania.
+Specify applicable (if any) limits on the amount, frequency, or duration of this service: